victormayala/cs/src/SHOPIFY_APP_REQUIREMENTS.md

 This document outlines the technical requirements and data flow for building a Shopify App to seamlessly integrate the Customizer Studio into a Shopify product page.
 The goal is to allow customers to personalize a product using the Customizer Studio iframe and have their unique design data attached to the product when they add it to the cart.

 The integration relies on three main components:
-1.  **A Shopify App**: Handles authentication and provides the necessary Theme App Extension.
+1.  **A Shopify App**: Handles authentication, automated theme injection, and provides the necessary Theme App Extension.
-2.  **A Theme App Extension (App Block)**: The frontend component that gets added to a product page in the Shopify Theme Editor.
+2.  **A Theme App Extension (App Block)**: The frontend component that gets added to a product page.
 It renders the "Customize" button and the iframe that loads Customizer Studio.
 3.  **The Customizer Studio Application**: The existing application which runs inside the iframe and serves the customization experience.

 ---